1fwang/1fwang.github.io/_pages/about.md

 <!--* When I’m not doing research I enjoy a variety of hobbies, especially playing soccer and photography.
 I am also interested in trying new things :-)-->

 # Recent News
-* We have one paper accepted with minor revision by T-PAMI!
-(Dec 2020)
+* We have one paper accepted with by T-PAMI!
+(Jan 2021)
 * <span style="color:red">My PhD program is coming to the end soon and I will begin working as a Postdoctoral researcher at [ShanghaiTech University](https://www.shanghaitech.edu.cn/) in the new year.</span> (Oct 2020)
 * We have one paper accepted in ECCV 2020!
 (Jun 2020)
 * We have one paper accepted in ICRA 2020!
 (Jan 2020)